xiedidan/gui-annotators/trackCropTool/README.md

 cv2.waitKey() will always block loop for a short period.
 So window.read() will be async.
-The GUI refresh rate gets sync to frame rate.
+GUI refresh rate gets sync to frame rate.

 ### 2. MVP
 Model-View-Presenter pattern is used.